Interpreting Neural Policies with Disentangled Tree Representations: Experiments

 \textbf{Environment and policy learning.} We consider a planar locomotion task based on OpenAI Gym's HalfCheetah environment~\citep{brockman2016openai}.
 The agent is rewarded for forward locomotion based on a simple base velocity reward.
 We optimize our policies with PPO until a maximum number of episodes has been reached.
 For each model, we run five trials with different random seeds and report average results.
 Here, our objective is to extend our interpretability framework to a higher-dimensional control task.
 Specifically, we investigate whether our approach is capable of extracting consistent single-neuron activation patterns that align with individual phases of a periodic gait cycle.

-\textbf{Quantitative Analysis.} We compare quantitative metrics of interpretability across various algorithms in \tabref{tab:locomotion}.
-We first note that the NCP model compares favorably to the other agents in terms of performance.
-Furthermore, similar to the classical control experiment, the NCP model achieves higher scores across all interpretability metrics.
-In conjunction with the proposed interpreter, we find the resulting logic program to offer a high degree of reliability.
-We further observe that the LSTM desirably achieves low disentanglement variance which is comparable to NCPs.
-LSTMs and most networks compared to NCPs on the other hand show lower Mutual Information Gap.
+\textbf{Quantitative analysis.} In \tabref{tab:locomotion}, we observe consistent results with classical control that NCP achieves the best performance in disentanglement and explanation quality.
+We further observe that the LSTM achieves a desirable low disentanglement variance comparable to NCPs.
+LSTMs and most networks compared to NCPs on the other hand show a lower Mutual Information Gap.
 This suggests that in these networks neuron responses are concentrated for different decision paths but not quite identifiable from a probabilistic perspective, as certain neuron activation cannot be uniquely mapped to a decision path.
-These results further highlight the importance of using several metrics to capture different aspects of studying interpretability of neural policies.
+Besides, \tabref{tab:locomotion_corr} shows consistent findings that the mutual information gap has the best ranking correlation with explanation quality.
+As opposed to classical control, the ranking correlation is overall much higher and we hypothesize that more complex tasks may yield better alignment in overall ranking between disentanglement and explanation quality.